Southern Brooks Community Partnerships

 Southern Brooks can help put you in touch with Mutual Aid groups in your area, if you need help.
 We also are providing practical support such as shopping, collection of prescriptions, dog walking etc if it's not possible for other groups to do this.

-We are here between 11am to 7pm Monday to Friday, and 12noon to 6pm Saturday and Sunday.
+We are here between 11am to 7pm Monday to Friday, and 12noon to 6pm Saturday - closed on Sundays.

 Contact our team by ringing 0333 5774666 or email email@example.com.